Xun Xu: Family background and early life

 Xun Xu was born in the eminent Xun family, whose ancestral home was in Yingyin County (潁陰縣), Yingchuan Commandery (穎川郡), which is in present-day Xuchang, Henan.
 His great-grandfather, Xun Shuang, served as the Minister of Works during the Eastern Han dynasty.
 His grandfather, Xun Fei (荀棐), served as Colonel of Trainee Archers (射聲校尉).

 Xun Xu's father, Xun Xi (荀肸), died early, so Xun Xu was raised by his maternal granduncle Zhong Yao and the Zhong family.
 Zhong Yao served as the Grand Tutor (太傅) in the imperial court of the state of Wei during the Three Kingdoms period after the end of the Eastern Han dynasty.
 As a child, Xun Xu was a fast learner and could already write essays when he was only 10.
 Zhong Yao once remarked that Xun Xu would grow up to become like his great-grandfather Xun Shuang.

 Among Xun Xu's relatives, the more notable ones were Xun Yu, Xun Yue and Xun You.
-Xun Yu and Xun Yue were Xun Xu's second cousins twice removed while Xun You was Xun Xu's third cousin once removed.
+Xun Yu and Xun Yue were Xun Xu's first cousins twice removed, (Note: Xun Yu, Xun Yue and Xun Fei (Xun Xu's grandfather) were cousins as they share the same grandfather (Xun Shu).) while Xun You was Xun Xu's third cousin once removed.
+(Note: Xun You and Xun Xi (Xun Xu's father) were third cousins as their grandfathers (Xun Tan and Xun Shuang) were cousins.)
 Xun Yu and Xun You were influential statesmen of the late Eastern Han dynasty and advisers to the warlord Cao Cao, who laid the foundation for the state of Wei during the Three Kingdoms period.
 Xun Yue was an official, historian and Confucian scholar of the late Eastern Han dynasty.